near/docs/docs/development/examples/nearlib/introduction.md

 console.table(blockchainProgress)
 ```

-You're all set if you see a table with several rows of data describing the current state of the blockchain including `latest_block_hash` and `latest_block_height`.
+**You'll know it worked** if you see a table with several rows of data describing the current state of the blockchain including `latest_block_hash` and `latest_block_height`.
 Confirm your results with the [status endpoint](http://rpc.nearprotocol.com/status) or using [NEAR Explorer](https://explorer.nearprotocol.com/).
 The easiest thing to look for is that the block height is almost the same.
 It changes quickly (about once per second) but should be close.
 You can also re-run the snippet above as many times as you like to see the most recent changes to the blockchain.
 This is live network data.

 ---